erfanlinman/awesome-IOT/README.md

 - [Contributing](#contributing-chart_with_upwards_trend)
 - - -
 ## OSs
-*Operating systems  Monolithic, Micro, and Hybrid kernels*
+*Operating systems => Monolithic, Micro, and Hybrid kernels*
-* [Contiki](https://github.com/contiki-os/contiki) - complete OS which with minimum effort could be installed on a variety of hardware and built an IoT network very fast.
+* [Contiki](https://github.com/contiki-os/contiki) - complete OS which with minimum effort could be installed on a variety of hardware and built an IoT network very fast.(Monolithic)
+* [RIOT](https://github.com/RIOT-OS/RIOT) - Advance, compact, and professional with the great support of different hardware, also highly Implemented based on RFCs.(Micro)
 - - -
 # Contributing :chart_with_upwards_trend:
 Fork it.
 Add anything that thinks it worthwhile and pulls request it.